-A few years ago, around the time we decided to adopt, I started getting restless.
+Years ago, around the time we decided to adopt our youngest child, I started getting restless.

 I don’t know why or how, but life had begun to feel like a pair of ill-fitting pants.